amygdala/tensorflow-workshop/workshop_sections/intro_word2vec/README.md

 The TensorFlow repo includes a nice Jupyter notebook version of this same model (without the addition of the code that writes the summary info).

-[** TBD: Maybe change info.
-Will we end up pointing them to our own version of this notebook instead of the udacity one? **]

 ```sh
 $ cd <tensorflow>/tensorflow/examples/udacity